Kyle Feldt: 2025

 In round 1 of the 2025 Super League season, Feldt made his official club debut for St Helens and scored a try in their 82-0 victory over Salford.

 On 18 March, it was announced that Feldt would be ruled out for at least three months with a hand injury.

 In round 14, Feldt scored four tries and kicked three goals in St Helens 46-4 victory over Salford.

 In round 16, Feldt scored a hat-trick in St Helens 58-0 victory over Salford.

 In round 26, Feldt came under fire for faking injury during St Helens loss against Leigh.
 Feldt went down claiming to be hit in the head with a swinging arm but replays show he was not even touched.
 Feldt was given a green card by the referee and taken off the field for two minutes.
 In the wake of the defeat, Feldt was accused of simulation by pundits and fans.
 Feldt played a total of 18 games for St Helens in the 2025 Super League season.
 He missed their playoff matches due to injury.

+2026

+On 18 June, it was reported that Feldt had left St Helens with immediate effect.

+On 12 July 2026 it was reported that he had switched codes to play Australian rules football in the AFL Townsville league.
+On 17 July, Feldt spoke of his early departure from St Helens stating to the media “I enjoyed 12 months of it and then a new coach came in and things started to change in a direction that I didn’t really like the way it was going".

+In September, Feldt spoke further about his time at St Helens and gave advice to other NRL players who were considering moving to England stating "The only advice I would give is don’t set expectations real high, over there [England], the game is a lot different to over here [Australia].
+The training facilities are completely different.
+Over here, we have high performance centres at every club but over there the money and backing isn’t as big so you’re going back a few years.
+The game itself is starting to change and to catch up to NRL.
+With the new rules coming in, it’s going to be good in the next couple of years but at this stage in my career, it was like I stood back in time.
+I enjoyed my time.
+I’m glad I did it, I can tick it off the bucket list, I wouldn’t go back again but I’ve ticked it off the bucket list".